RonaldVisser/RonaldVisser/README.md

 ### Hi there 👋

+I am Ronald Visser.
+I am an researcher and lecturer that loves to combine archaeology, dendrochronology, wood research, and computational methods.
+I love to learn about new things and I prefer to work in R, but other languages are also great.
+The important thing is to learn, research, and to have fun with nice people.

 <!--
 **RonaldVisser/RonaldVisser** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.